What’s the shell?

 Connecting programs

-- Programs have input and output streams.
+Programs can be connected using input and output streams.

-- Redirection with
+-

-< file
+<

 |